YakiniA/09-Node.js-ES6-GoodREADMEGenerator/Develop/README.md

 Please, feel free to fork the repository or use a separate branch to make any changes to the code.
 Once done, submit your changes via a pull request.

 # Tests
-This section is to include an specific testing scenarios that the user can use to test an app.
+This section includes testing scenarios that the user can use to test an app.

 # License

-License used is MIT
+License used is Apache

 For more details regarding GitHub License Types, please visit [License Types](https://choosealicense.com/licenses/)